edrys-labs/documentation/README.md

 ##### `Edrys.onStream(handler)`

-Registers a handler for receiving streams.
+__Registers a handler for receiving streams.__

+    --{{2}}--
+This function registers a callback to process incoming media streams from other users.
+When a stream arrives, the handler receives both the stream and any relevant settings, enabling you to display or transform the media content appropriately within your application.

 ```javascript
 Edrys.onStream((stream, settings) => {